 How It’s Done

 Before the root canal, your dentist will numb the area so you do not feel tooth pain, and may offer anti-anxiety medication or conscious sedation such as laughing gas (nitrous oxide) if you are nervous.
-The actual procedure entails your dentist making a small hole through which tiny tools enter the tooth and clean the root canal of tissue that is diseased or dead.
+The actual procedure involves your dentist making a small hole through which tiny tools enter the tooth and clean the root canal of tissue that is diseased or dead.
 The area is then sanitized, bio-compatible material is inserted into the root canal and the hole is sealed.
 Any post-procedure discomfort will go away within a few days, and can be resolved by taking over the counter pain killers.
-Root canal therapy saves the tooth from needing extraction, and the tooth’s lifespan can last as long as any of your other teeth with proper care and the protection of a crown.
+Root canal therapy saves the tooth from needing extraction, and the tooth’s lifespan can last as long as any of your other teeth with proper care and with the protection of a crown.